comit/sonoff-bridge/Home-Assistant.md

 - ``PowerRetain`` = 1
 - ``TelePeriod`` = 300

+The messages shown are valid for Sonoff-TASMOTA version 3.9.15 and up.

 ## Add MQTT broker

 As Sonoff-TASMOTA is MQTT based you will need to configure the MQTT Broker in HA.
 Update your HA configuration file with the local MQTT server ``domus1``.